Portland is changing, I’m told by so many people when I visit.

 What is less popular is to use this as a starting point for a hike up into the mountains.
 As soon as we start the walk, we realise that we’ve left most of the visitors behind.
 The further along, the more sparse the people are.
 Some walk a part of the way up for a viewpoint and then go back down.
 I would recommend you do a whole loop.

-You can see in the map below the route that I take.
-It’s a fairly standard way to go, although there are a few deviations you could take to extend the hike or to finish up at a different point of the main road (where you would then have a faster walk back to your car.
+You can see in the map below the route that I take for the Multnomah Falls hike.
+It’s a fairly standard way to go, although there are a few deviations you could take to extend the route or to finish up at a different point of the main road (where you might then have a faster walk back to your car).

 As you rise up from the river, you’ll pass along cliffs and rocky outcrops with views along the valley.
 Streams rush past and smaller waterfalls appear around corners.
 When you reach the top, large forests dominate the terrain.